Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experiments

-\textbf{EntRGi benefits from increasing reward model size.} In \autoref{fig:scaling_rm_size}, we study the effect of reward model size, ranging from 0.6B to 4B parameters.
+\takeaway{EntRGi benefits from increasing reward model size.} In \autoref{fig:scaling_rm_size}, we study the effect of reward model size, ranging from 0.6B to 4B parameters.
 Across all three datasets, increasing reward model size leads to consistent improvements in scores as measured by LMUnit for all methods.
 For instance, APS improves from an average LMUnit score of 4.00 at 0.6B to 4.08 at 4B, while EntRGi improves from 4.04 to 4.12 over the same range.
 At each reward model size, EntRGi achieves better score, outperforming APS across all datasets.
 These results show that larger reward models improve overall performance, while EntRGi maintains its advantage across reward model scales.

-\textbf{Increasing reward model gradient steps improves performance but risks over-optimization.} In \autoref{fig:scaling_m}, we analyze the effect of increasing the number of optimization steps \(M\).
-Increasing \(M\) from 1 to approximately 3--4 leads to consistent improvements in both reward and LMUnit scores on JudgeBench-2 and RM-Bench, after which performance begins to degrade.
-On Reward-Bench-2, reward scores continue to improve up to \(M = 5\); however, the LMUnit score initially declines at around \(M = 2\)--3 before recovering at higher optimization depths.
+\takeaway{Increasing reward model gradient steps improves performance but risks over-optimization.} In \autoref{fig:scaling_m}, we analyze the effect of increasing the number of optimization steps \(M\).
+Increasing \(M\) from 1 to approximately 3--4 leads to consistent improvements in both reward and LMUnit scores on JudgeBench and RM-Bench, after which performance begins to degrade.
+On Reward-Bench-2, reward scores roughly improve up to \(M = 5\).
 Overall, \(M = 3\)--4 represents a reliable operating range in which both reward and LMUnit scores improve consistently across benchmarks.
-These observations suggest that (i) the optimal number of optimization steps varies across datasets, motivating further investigation in future work, and (ii) drastically increasing \(M\) can lead to reward hacking due to over-optimization~\citep{gao2022scalinglawsrewardmodel, moskovitz2023confrontingrewardmodeloveroptimization}.
+These observations suggest that (i) the optimal number of optimization steps varies across datasets, motivating further investigation in future work, and (ii) drastically increasing \(M\) may lead to ``reward hacking'' or over-optimization~\citep{gao2022scalinglawsrewardmodel, moskovitz2023confrontingrewardmodeloveroptimization}.